vimeo/psalm/docs/running_psalm/configuration.md

   throwExceptionOnError="[bool]"
 >
 ```
-Useful in testing, things makes Psalm throw a regular-old exception when it encounters an error.
+Useful in testing, this makes Psalm throw a regular-old exception when it encounters an error.
 Defaults to `false`.

 #### hideExternalErrors
 ```xml